anshulchahar/docanalyze/docs/user-guide/getting-started.md

 ## Next Steps

-- Learn about the different [Features](features.md) available in DocAnalyze
+- Learn about the different [Features](features.md) available in Solva
 - See [Usage Examples](examples.md) for common use cases
 - Explore the [API Reference](../api-reference/pdf-processor.md) for programmatic usage